 It is assumed that if a gap area exists and negotiation of service to that BSL is not successful that fixed wireless or satellite are the only viable solutions for that gap area and FTTH will not be viable.
-Gap areas are considered locations where no projects have been proposed.
-Therefore, after both the first and second round of applications, these locations will be noted within a GIS and evaluated for the best available, most feasible, and most cost-efficient technology.

 2.4.8 Describe how the Eligible Entity intends to submit proof of Tribal Governments' consent to deployment if planned projects include any locations on Tribal Lands.